Troubleshooting Guide: Solving Common Diamond Polishing Issues

 Why are my polishing pads glazing?

-Common causes: insufficient water flow (the #1 cause), excessive downward pressure over 25 lbs, operating above 5,000 RPM, or a bond hardness that is too hard for the material being polished.
-Fix a glazed pad by dressing it on rough concrete or a dressing stone to expose fresh diamonds.
+Pad glazing occurs when the bond matrix becomes polished smooth, sealing the diamond particles.
+Common causes: insufficient water flow (#1 cause), excessive pressure over 25 lbs, operating above 5,000 RPM, or bond too hard for the material.
+Fix by dressing on rough concrete to expose fresh diamonds.

 How do I prevent pad glazing?